 What does your team hope to achieve?

-- Motivating educators to incorporate the design approach to planning and teaching.
+- Motivating educators to incorporate the engineering design approach to planning and teaching supported by professional development;

-- Building an awareness of effective methods to confront student misconceptions.
+- Building an awareness of effective methods to confront student misconceptions; and

 Project Web Site